douglasgreen/outlines/society/philosophy/books.en.md

 inquiry.
 The book's concluding proposition highlights the boundary between what can be expressed and what must remain unsaid, a theme that continues to resonate in philosophical discourse.

+## Karl R. Popper (1902-1994)

+### The Logic of Scientific Discovery

+Karl R. Popper's "The Logic of Scientific Discovery" is a seminal work in the philosophy of science, primarily focusing on the concept of falsifiability as a criterion for scientific theories.
+Here are the key points of Popper's logic:

+-   **Falsifiability as a Criterion**: Popper argues that for a theory to be considered scientific, it must be falsifiable.
+This means that there must be a possible observation or experiment that could prove the theory wrong.
+Unlike verification, which seeks to prove a theory true, falsifiability emphasizes the potential to disprove a theory.

+-   **Critique of Inductivism**: Popper challenges the traditional inductive approach, which involves deriving general principles from specific observations.
+He argues that no amount of empirical data can conclusively verify a theory, but a single counterexample can refute it.
+This is known as the asymmetry between verifiability and falsifiability.

+-   **Reproducibility and Significance**: Popper emphasizes that non-reproducible single occurrences are not significant in science.
+A theory should only be considered falsified if a reproducible effect contradicts it.
+This highlights the importance of reproducibility in scientific experiments.

+-   **Response to Criticisms**: Throughout his work, Popper addresses various criticisms and refines his arguments.
+His methodology is characterized by a commitment to rational argumentation and a systematic approach to building his philosophical system.

+Popper's work has had a profound impact on the philosophy of science, influencing subsequent thinkers and debates.
+His emphasis on falsifiability has become a cornerstone in distinguishing scientific theories from non-scientific ones.

 ## W.V.O.
 Quine (1908-2000)

 ### Word and Object